gigs-hiring/backend-challenge/README.md

 ## The Job

 As a Backend Engineer at Gigs, you’ll be working on everything from API design, mobile network integrations, event processing, payments handling, and so much more.
-Checkout the [job post][position] for more details.
+Check out the [job post][position] for more details.

 ## The Challenge